Site Index | Site Tour

 E-mail this pageParent/Professional Collaboration

-This topic explores how teachers, families, and schools can collaborate to help families become and stay involved in helping their children to succeed in school and make the transition to jobs or postsecondary education.
+This topic explores how teachers, families, and schools can collaborate to help families become and stay involved in helping their children succeed in school and make the transition to work or postsecondary education.

 Introduction

-How the concept of “family” is defined varies widely throughout our society.
-A family can include many people, from parents, foster parents, grandparents, and siblings, to adults, youth, and children who are not blood relatives but are still considered as key members of our families.
+Definitions of “family” vary widely throughout our society.
+A family can include many people, from parents, foster parents, grandparents, and siblings, to adults, youth, and children who are not blood relatives.

-Family involvement includes a broad array of participation.
-Some families attend conferences and other school activities, help with homework, or may support a fund-raising effort.
-Some families volunteer at the school, helping with extracurricular programs or as aids within the classroom.
+Family involvement in schooling includes a broad array of participation.
+Some families attend conferences and other school activities, help with homework, or support fund-raising efforts.
+Other families volunteer at the school, helping with extracurricular programs or as classroom aides.
 Some families work on local, state, and national advisory/planning committees or participate in program evaluation at a local or state level.

-For families who have a child with disabilities, involvement in the assessment and planning of the Individual Education Plan (IEP) is critical.
-The IDEA requires parental involvement in student IEP planning.
-However, many parents who attend transition planning meetings report that they typically assume a passive role in the planning process, rather than seeking out a more active role as collaborative team member.
+For families who have a child with disabilities, involvement in the assessment and planning of the Individualized Education Program (IEP) is critical.
+IDEA 2004 requires parental involvement in student IEP planning.
+However, many parents who attend transition planning meetings report that they typically assume a passive role in the planning process, rather than playing a more active role as collaborative team member.

-Research indicates that when parents do participate in education, students increase both in achievement and attitude (Henderson & Berla, 1994).
-Other benefits include improved student attendance, fewer discipline problems, and higher aspirations for school and career development (Caplan, Hall, Lubin, Fleming, 1997).
+Research indicates that when parents participate in education, students increase both in achievement and attitude (Henderson & Berla, 1994).
+Other benefits include improved attendance, fewer discipline problems, and higher aspirations for school and career development (Caplan, Hall, Lubin, & Fleming, 1997).

-In order for families to get involved and expand their participation beyond their own child, they must have opportunities to increase their own knowledge and skills, believe that they are equal partners with teachers and administrators, and have access to a school environment that is caring and welcoming.
-This is especially true of families who have children and youth with disabilities or chronic illness.
-Too often, these parents feel that they are outsiders to a very technical, specialized, and foreign world of titles and interventions that do not value their child or their role as parents.
+In order for families to get involved and expand their participation beyond their own child, they must have opportunities to increase their own knowledge and skills, believe that they are equal partners with teachers and administrators, and have access to a caring, welcoming school environment.
+This is especially true of families who have children and youth with disabilities or chronic illnesses.
+Too often, these parents feel that they are outsiders in a very technical, specialized, and foreign world of titles and interventions that does not value their child or their role as parents.

-As our communities become more diverse in culture, race, ethnic, and religious heritage, there are additional issues to consider.
-The challenges to involve families whose primary language is not English, who are recent immigrants with no formal school experience, for those in poverty and low socioeconomic status (SES) and for those who have had negative school experiences, it may be necessary to hire community outreach staff who represent those communities and can meet with groups of people throughout the community or individually in their homes.
+As our communities become more diverse in cultural, racial, ethnic, and religious heritage, there are additional issues to consider.
+To involve families whose primary language is not English, who are recent immigrants with no formal school experience, who are of low socioeconomic status (SES), and who have had negative school experiences, it may be necessary to hire community outreach staff who represent those communities and can meet with families either in the community or individually in their homes.
 Building trust and personal relationships with families of diverse backgrounds will support their involvement and understanding of educational expectations.
-Additional strategies may include creating a family mentoring program, developing a family survey to ask families how they would like to be involved, or working with culturally specific community organizations that have created relationships of trust.
+Additional strategies may include creating a family mentoring program, developing a survey to ask families how they would like to be involved, or working with culturally specific community organizations that have established relationships with families.

 Parent-professional collaboration moves a step further than family involvement.
-To collaborate means to work together in an equally reciprocal relationship that is based on mutual trust and caring.
+To collaborate means to work together in a reciprocal relationship based on mutual trust and caring.
 The move toward collaboration is an effort to improve direct services for families and professionals, identify informal supports, and build communities for people with disabilities that are based on their culture, dreams, goals, priorities, and needs.

 As you think about family involvement and parent/professional collaboration for youth with disabilities, you may want to consider the following questions: